osanj/hbst-python/README.md

 Note that currently only Linux x86_64 is supported.

-Check out the [example](example/match.py) to get started with OpenCV descriptors and HBST.
+To get started check out the [example](example/match.py) with OpenCV descriptors and HBST.
+Note that this matcher will only produce useful results with binary descriptors (e.g. ORB, BRISK or AKAZE).
+It is not suitable for SIFT, SURF and the likes.

 ## Development

 Development use cases are dockerized.
-The commands below will spawn the respective docker container mount the repo inside and do the job.
+The commands below will spawn the respective docker container mount the repo inside and get the job done.

 Syntax:
 ```bash